fluree/developers-site/blog/discord-migration/discord-migration.md

 ---
 title: Fluree is moving to Discord
 tags: [fluree, Discord, community]
-description: Fluree is moving to discord; why, when, what-for
+description: Fluree is moving our community to Discord
 ---

-> Discord has better features for members and tooling for community management.
-> We believe it will be a better platform for the fluree community.
+> The fluree community has seen substantial growth over the last year.
+> With the velocity of growth and goals we have for the community,
+> we need a new home.

-I don't think it's a stretch to say that most of us are familiar with (or at least are aware of) Discord at this point.
-It is becoming an ever present tool for communication on the web.
+Discord has become an ever present tool for communication on the web.
 We have had the fluree community on Slack for the past several years and for the most part have been satisfied by the platform.
-However, as we've grown, we've begun to run up against some of the short-comings of Slack as a platform for an open community.
-Once, we started to investigate alternatives, we found Discord to be an extremely attractive option.
+However, over the past year we've seen significant growth and as we've grown, we've begun to run up against some of the short-comings of Slack as a platform for an open community.
+As we imagined where we want to take the fluree community going forward, it became harder and harder to see how we could modify our vision to fit within the bounds of Slack.
+We needed a new platform for our community.
+After investigating the alternatives, we found Discord to be an extremely attractive option with all of the benefits provided by Slack and a ton of new functionality to boot.
 We did some preliminary testing and found it to be even better we than we had hoped.
-So, we decided to migrate our community.
+So, we made the tough decision to begin to migrate our community.

 ## Why Migrate?